-Unlike European nations, the new American republic was from the beginning undeniably modern, making no dubious claims, as European nationalists did, to communal connections deep into the pre-modern era.
+Unlike European nations, the new American republic was from the beginning undeniably modern, making no dubious claims, as European nationalists did, to communal connections deep into the premodern era.
 Arguably the first modern nation-state, the United States had no roots in the ancient forests, no primordial languages or bloodlines that could be traced far back by nobility or monarchy.
 Indeed, this has always been the basis of American assertions of exceptionalism.
 The American nation was formed through armed struggle and willed into being by political reasoning and rational planning.
 It was also made up of diverse groups; it was a nation of immigrants with little shared cultural heritage to forge unity from.
 Americans had to start from scratch; but traditions could not be invented, and communities could not be imagined out of thin air.
 If there was no past, how could there be any historical memory?

 The revolution was a dramatic break with the past and so the national idea came to rest on this instead.
-The nation defined itself not through the past, but in the present and with a future-orientation.
-For at least the first century of American history, it was feasible for Americans to relegate history to the past and to let the dead bury their dead.
-The idea of the nation as a 'clean slate' that dominated political thinking in the founding years of the republic reached mythical proportions on the nineteenth-century frontier.
-In the 1830s,
+The nation understood itself not through the past, but in the present and with a future-orientation (the defining orientation of the modern world according to Hartog's schema).
+For at least the first century of American history, it was feasible for Americans to relegate history to the past and to let the dead bury their dead.51 Animated by Lockean liberalism and armed with a vast optimism about the future, the first American generations understood time as redemptive and, according to Joyce Appleby, "embraced a conception of human nature that emphasized its benign potential."52 The